liubingdong/EasyMultiProfiler/README.md

 pak::pak("liubingdong/EasyMultiProfiler")
 library(EasyMultiProfiler)
 ```
-<u>NOTE 1:</u>  For some region with unstable network, users could utilize the local mirrors to avoid unexperted errors before installation.
+<u>NOTE 1:</u>  For some regions with unstable networks, users could utilize the local mirrors to avoid unexpected errors before installation.

 ```R
 ## For china main land users could use this